 Is FloraNova series organic?

-FloraNova Grow and Bloom contain 3-5% organic substances creating the marriage between mineral and organic gardening.
+FloraNova Grow and Bloom contain 3-5% organic substances fora hybrid of mineral and organic gardening.

-No, using too much KoolBloom will actually cause all blooms and possibly the plant to deteriorate and die.
-KoolBloom works on the premise that the plant is shocked into mass flowering.
-Shocking the plant too much will cause rotting and in extreme cases death.
+No, Dry KoolBloom works on the premise that the plant is shocked into mass flowering.
+Shocking the plant too much can cause rotting, bloom loss and in extreme cases plant death.

 KoolBloom can safely be used three to four weeks before the end of the plants life cycle.
 Use only the recommended dose of 1/4 tsp per gallon (1.5 g / gallon).
 This will increase the ppm by approximately 200 ppm (0.4 mS).